VirtusLab/scala-cli/website/docs/commands/shebang.md

 provided they start with the [`shebang` header](../guides/shebang.md#shebang-script-headers).
 Note that those files are always run as scripts even though they may contain e.g. valid `.scala` program.

-Normally, inputs and `scala-cli` options can be mixed.
+Normally, inputs and Scala CLI options can be mixed.
 Program arguments (to be passed to your app) have to be specified after `--` (double dash) separator.

 ```bash ignore